numpy/numpy/doc/source/reference/c-api/strings.rst

     .. c:member:: const char *buf

         The string buffer.
-Holds UTF-8-encoded bytes.
+Holds UTF-8-encoded bytes for StringDType or arbitrary bytes for ByteStringDType.
 Does not currently end in a null string but we may decide to add null termination in the future, so do not rely on the presence or absence of null-termination.